Boopathivanavarayan/EmbdC_Activities_256280/Activity1/README.md

-# Embedded C Programming Examples with Continuous Integration and Code Quality
+# Embedded C Activity 1

-# LED Blinking
+# Setting Status of Heater Led

 ## In Action